Trial of Joan of Arc: First session: Wednesday, February 21, 1431

 The court returned to the matter of the oath in subsequent sessions.

 She was then asked concerning matters such as her name, her birth, her parents and godparents, her baptism, and her religious upbringing.
-When she reported that her mother had taught her the standard Catholic prayers – the Pater Noster ("Our Father" or "Lord's Prayer"), Ave Maria ("Hail Mary"), and the Credo ("Apostles' Creed") – Cauchon asked her to recite the Pater Noster.
+When she reported that her mother had taught her the standard Catholic prayers—the Pater Noster ("Our Father" or "Lord's Prayer"), Ave Maria ("Hail Mary"), and the Credo ("Apostles' Creed")—Cauchon asked her to recite the Pater Noster.
 She replied that she would do so only if she were allowed to be heard in Confession.

 Finally, reminding her of her previous escape attempts, Joan was admonished against escaping, being told that if she were to do so, she would automatically be convicted of heresy.
 She rejected this, saying that she had given no oath regarding this matter to anyone and adding, "It is true that I wished and still wish to escape, as is lawful for any captive or prisoner."

 Second session: Thursday, February 22, 1431

 At this session Jean Lemaitre the Vice-Inquisitor was finally present, after having tried to avoid attendance.
-He was not present at any of the following sessions until March 13, and he subsequently spent virtually no time on the case throughout the course of the trial.
+He was not present at the following sessions until March 13, and he subsequently spent virtually no time on the case throughout the course of the trial.

 After some further sparring over the oath, Joan was questioned about her youth and activities in Domrémy.
 She replied that she had learned to "spin [wool] and to sew", that she "confessed her sins once a year", sometimes more often, and "received the sacrament of the Eucharist at Easter".
-Then the questioning took a more serious turn as the issue of her visions was taken up.
+The questioning then took a more serious turn as the issue of her visions was taken up.

 She stated that at the age of twelve or thirteen, she "had a voice from God to help and guide me", but that at first she "was much afraid".
 She added that the voice was "seldom heard without a light" and that she "often heard the voice" when she came to France.
 She then related details of her journey from Domrémy, to Chinon, first applying to Robert de Baudricourt in Vaucouleurs for an escort and leaving that city wearing soldier's attire and equipped with a sword supplied by Baudricourt.